ruepp-jenkins/docker-syncovery/README.md

 # Automatic builds
 Since 2021 this docker images are built using https://www.jenkins.io/ (this is my first jenkins integration, so if you have some advices - please let me know).

-As the linux version has no auto update feature, a possibility to check the version is not possible.
+As the linux version has no auto update feature, an automatic version check e.g. by text, json or xml is not possible.
 The only way is to monitor the download URL: https://www.syncovery.com/syncovery9linux/

 So I built two jenkins projects to achive an automatic build.